COSD-PANDA/datasd_council_report_2017/main/process_overview.md

 #### Inventory Sheets
 Technology was a very necessary factor in being able to accomplish the inventory in the timeframe given, and also make sure that we were able to overcome roadblocks and achieve our goals.

-Our choice was to use Google Drive for its ability to operate across multiple sheets, its scripting capabilities, and for its ability to be continously edited by multiple people all the time.

-However, as Google Drive was not considered standard city technology, we had a few hurdles to clear:

-* The default browser on most machines has bugs when working with Google Drive
-* There were concerns about maintaining proper access controls.

-We worked closely with IT to derive a process that would mitigate these issues.
-They were extremely responsive and helpful, and within almost no time at all, we were able to use Google Drive for the inventory with all the coordinators.
+We worked closely with IT to derive a process that would allow for the use of technology which met our needs.
+They were extremely responsive and helpful, and within almost no time at all, we were good to go and using the tools that were crucial.

-By using this technology we were able to:
+We were able to:
 * Automate creation of spreadsheets per department.
 * Maintain access control to all sheets while giving coordinators access only to theirs.
 * Push changes to all the department spreadsheets by writing code and running it once, allowing us to quickly adjust to feedback.